Maverick6798/COVID-19-X_RAY-DETECTION/readme.md

 *There is a chance that docker might not open image. so use command* ***setenforce 0*** *before running the image.*

 ### NOTE
-**Please do not claim diagnostic performance of the model withut a clinical study.**
+**Please do not claim diagnostic performance of the model without a clinical study.**